chienhsiang-hung/blog/content/posts/2022/What Happens When You Click a Link/index.md

   1. Status code
   2. Header
   3. Conten type
-- Auto-shut-down every Request / Response (close TCP/IP connect)
+- Auto-shut-down every Request / Response (close TCP[^TCP]/IP connect)
 ### HTTP/1.1
 - Improve Efficiency
-  - **Persistent Connection** without TCP/IP connect Auto-shut-down
+  - **Persistent Connection** without TCP[^TCP]/IP connect Auto-shut-down

-    Keep the [connection alive to be reused for other resources](https://youtu.be/Taq5TV1K4XU?t=1620) in the same domain (so that you don't need to re-do all TCP hand-shake again and again)
+    Keep the [connection alive to be reused for other resources](https://youtu.be/Taq5TV1K4XU?t=1620) in the same domain (so that you don't need to re-do all TCP[^TCP] hand-shake again and again)
     ![HTTP-1.1-Persistent-Connection](HTTP-1.1-Persistent-Connection.png "HTTP-1.1-Persistent-Connection")
-  - Chunked
+  - Request pipeline: multiple requests at a time

 [^CRLF]: The term CRLF refers to Carriage Return (ASCII 13, \r ) Line Feed (ASCII 10, \n ).
 They're used to note the termination of a line, however, dealt with differently in today's popular Operating Systems.
 [CRLF Injection | OWASP Foundation](https://owasp.org/www-community/vulnerabilities/CRLF_Injection)
 [^ASCII]: ASCII, in full American Standard Code for Information Interchange, a standard data-encoding format for electronic communication between computers.
 ASCII assigns standard numeric values to letters, numerals, punctuation marks, and other characters used in computers.
 [ASCII | Definition, History, Trivia, & Facts | Britannica](https://www.britannica.com/topic/ASCII)
+[^TCP]: TCP is a connection-oriented protocol, whereas UDP is a connectionless protocol.
+The speed for TCP is slower while the speed of UDP is faster.
+TCP uses handshake protocol like SYN, SYN-ACK, ACK while UDP uses no handshake protocols.
+[TCP vs UDP: Key Difference Between Them (guru99.com)](https://www.guru99.com/tcp-vs-udp-understanding-the-difference.html)